nayemwrzz/cuet-micro-ops-hackthon-2025/docs/ARCHITECTURE.md

 This Hybrid Architecture provides a robust, scalable solution for handling variable-duration downloads while maintaining excellent user experience and system reliability.
 The combination of polling, SSE, and webhooks ensures compatibility across all use cases while optimizing for performance and user experience.

+### Key Design Decisions Recap

+1. **Hybrid Approach**: Chosen over pure polling or SSE to maximize compatibility and UX
+2. **Redis + BullMQ**: Self-hosted, cost-effective, hackathon-friendly job queue
+3. **Presigned URLs**: Direct S3 downloads to reduce API server load (Challenge 1 integration)
+4. **Multi-layer Idempotency**: Prevents duplicate work across all layers
+5. **Observability-First**: Designed with trace propagation for Challenge 4 integration

+### Trade-offs Made

+- **Complexity vs. Functionality**: Hybrid approach adds complexity but provides best UX and compatibility
+- **Memory vs. Features**: SSE adds memory overhead but only when actively used
+- **Self-hosted vs. Managed**: Chosen self-hosted for hackathon constraints (free, no external dependencies)

+### What Could Be Improved with More Time/Resources

+- **WebSocket Support**: Upgrade SSE to WebSocket for bidirectional communication
+- **Job Prioritization**: Priority queues based on user tier or file size
+- **Batch Processing**: Process multiple files in single job
+- **Result Caching**: More aggressive caching of completed downloads
+- **Distributed Tracing**: Full OpenTelemetry integration (Challenge 4)
+- **Rate Limiting**: Per-user rate limits with queue prioritization

+### Implementation Scope

+**⚠️ Important: This is a Design Document Only**

+This `ARCHITECTURE.md` document describes:
+- ✅ **Design decisions** and rationale
+- ✅ **System architecture** and data flows
+- ✅ **API contracts** and schemas
+- ✅ **Implementation strategy** and approach
+- ✅ **Configuration examples** and best practices

+This document does **NOT** include:
+- ❌ Actual code implementation (that would be in `src/` directory)
+- ❌ Working endpoints (that would modify `src/index.ts`)
+- ❌ Worker process code (that would be in `src/workers/`)
+- ❌ Frontend implementation (that's Challenge 4)

+**Next Steps for Implementation** (Future Phase):
+1. Set up Redis + BullMQ infrastructure
+2. Implement worker process for job processing
+3. Enhance existing `/v1/download/initiate` endpoint
+4. Add new status and SSE endpoints
+5. Implement idempotency layers
+6. Add observability instrumentation
+7. Frontend implementation (Challenge 4)

+The architecture is designed to be implemented incrementally, starting with polling (Phase 1), then adding SSE (Phase 2), and finally webhooks (Phase 3).

 ---

 ## Appendix